patrickmlong/pycr/docs/index.rst

         usage: pycr [-h] file_path experimental control

         positional arguments:
-            file_path     The path to a ct data (csv) for relative RNA quantification experimental  The name of your experimental group control       The name of your control group
+            file_path     The path to ct data (csv) for relative RNA quantification experimental  The name of your experimental group control       The name of your control group